smartcontractkit/documentation/docs/External Adapters/contract-creators.md

 date: Last Modified
 title: "External Adapters in Solidity"
 permalink: "docs/contract-creators/"
-whatsnext: {"Building External Adapters":"/docs/developers", "Bridges: Adding External Adapters to Nodes":"/docs/node-operators"}
+whatsnext: {"Building External Adapters":"/docs/developers/", "Bridges: Adding External Adapters to Nodes":"/docs/node-operators/"}
 hidden: false
 ---
 ### Using parameters with an External Adapter

 As a contract creator, using an external adapter is no different than creating a request for any other job spec.
-You will simply need to know which parameters are supported by the adapter. for example, our [BraveNewCoin Chainlink](../bravenewcoin#section-run-parameters) requires that the parameters `endpoint`, `coin`, and `market` are used.
+You will simply need to know which parameters are supported by the adapter.
 Notice the method below uses `req.add` to create a run parameter for each required value.

 ```javascript
 function requestMWAPrice(string _coin, string _market)